zenoss/ZenPacks.zenoss.ZenPackLib/docs/tutorial-http-api/modeler-plugin.rst

       argument and process it into DataMaps to return.
 However, in the case of `PythonPlugin` modeler plugins, the data returned from the `collect` method will be passed into `process` as the `results` argument.
-In this case that is already complete processed data.
+In this case that is already completely processed data.
 So we just return it.

 4. Restart Zenoss.